 - 1. SCC will deploy a single standardized, centralized, and compatible video surveillance system at all campuses - 2.
-System will consist of cameras, cabling, Power-Over-Ethernet (PoE) data network switches, and Network Video Recorder (NVR) hardware/software - 3.
-System shall be IP network (Ethernet) based; no analog cameras or other system components shall be specified, provided, or installed - 4.
-Cameras shall primarily be homerun hardwired with cabling; cabling shall be Ethernet cabling of a Category confirmed by SCC; this CAT cable shall be Power-Over-Ethernet (PoE) to provide signal and low-voltage power in a single homerun cable
+System will consist of cameras, cabling, Power-Over-Ethernet (PoE) data network switches, and Video Management System video recorder/software. - 3.
+System shall be IP network (Ethernet) based; no analog cameras or other system components shall be specified, provided, or installed. - 4.
+Cameras shall primarily be homerun hardwired with cabling.
+Cabling shall be completed by the data cabling vendor for the project and follow Design Standard, Division 27 00 00 (Design Standard for Telecommunications), using a single CAT6 cable for each camera. - 5.
+The Video Management System that records the camera images is used for system management, command and control, and incident investigation purposes.
+The District Standard for Video Management System in Genetec.
+All cameras and system components shall be fully compatible with the Genetec software.